 Reach is an important metric because when you reach a new user, they are getting their first exposure to your brand.

-If you track your reach and it’s low, you may want to consider a strategy to get your content in front of new users.
+If you track your reach, and it’s low, you may want to consider a strategy for getting your content in front of new users.

 3. Audience growth rate

 The audience growth rate is the speed at which your number of followers grows.